publisha/publisha.github.io/pages/multiplatform_at_home.md

 }
 ```

-This will make _those_ images only 60% wide and centered.
+This will make _those_ images only 60% wide and centred.

 Look at the following YouTube video for other examples.